General elections in Singapore: Composition and term of Parliament

 The maximum duration of each Parliament is five years from the date of its first sitting.
 If Parliament has not been dissolved before that period has elapsed, it is automatically dissolved by operation of law.
 However, in most cases Parliament is dissolved and a general election called at the behest of the Prime Minister, who is entitled to advise the President to do so by a proclamation published in the Government Gazette.
-The President is not obliged to proclaim that Parliament is dissolved unless he is satisfied that the Prime Minister commands the confidence of a majority of MPs.
+The president is not obliged to proclaim that Parliament is dissolved unless he is satisfied that the prime minister commands the confidence of a majority of MPs.
 Once Parliament has been dissolved, a general election must be held within three months.

-The number of elected MPs and constituencies or electoral divisions is not permanently fixed by law, but is declared by the Prime Minister prior to each general election pursuant to the Parliamentary Elections Act, which governs the conduct of elections to Parliament, taking into account recommendations of the Electoral Boundaries Review Committee.
+The number of elected MPs and constituencies or electoral divisions is not permanently fixed by law, but is declared by the prime minister prior to each general election pursuant to the Parliamentary Elections Act, which governs the conduct of elections to Parliament, taking into account recommendations of the Electoral Boundaries Review Committee.
 Each constituency may be of Single Member Constituency (SMC) or Group Representation Constituency (GRC).
 Each SMC returns one MP while each GRC returns between three and six MPs, at least one of whom must be from the Malay, Indian or other minority communities.
 A group of persons wishing to stand for election in a GRC must all be members of the same political party, or a group of independent candidates.

 For the purposes of the 2025 general election, there were 97 electable seats in Parliament organised into 15 SMCs and 18 GRCs.
-(Note: The 2025 revision of the Group Representation Constituencies allocated 11 GRCs (six four-member and five five-member GRCs) were designated as wards for which at least one member of the Malay community had to be fielded as a candidate, and seven (two four-member and five five-member GRCs) as wards for which at least one member of the Indian or some other minority community had to be fielded.)
+(Note: The 2025 revision of the Group Representation Constituencies allocated 11 GRCs (six four-member and five five-member GRCs) as designated wards for which at least one member of the Malay community had to be fielded as a candidate, and seven GRCs (two four-member and five five-member GRCs) as designates for which at least one member of the Indian or some other minority community had to be fielded.)